C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -precategories and their ideals

-what implies that $\mu_\lambda a$ converges to $a$.
-The second equivalence can be proved analogously. \end{Proof} \begin{thm}[Characterization of ideals in $C^*$-precategories] If $\KK$ is an ideal in a $C^*$-precategory $\TT$, then for every objects $\sigma$ and $\rho$
+which implies that $ a\mu_\lambda$ converges to $a$.
+The second equivalence can be proved analogously. \end{proof} \begin{theorem}[Characterization of ideals in $C^*$-precategories] If $\KK$ is an ideal in a $C^*$-precategory $\TT$, then for every objects $\sigma$ and $\rho$